AndrewRadev/Vimfiles/README.md

 occasionally build useful stuff for filetypes I use often.
 These are probably not very generic or redistributable, which is why I tend to put them there.

+## Party tricks

+- You can view the contents of various kinds of binary files directly with Vim, thanks to Tim Pope's [afterimage plugin][] and the [JavaDecompiler plugin][].
+  This includes:

+  * PNG and GIF images.
+For best results, open in a GUI instance of Vim.
+    Requires `imagemagick`.
+  * Word documents.
+Requires `antiword`.
+  * PDFs.
+Requires `pdftk`.
+  * Java `.class` files.
+Requires `jad`.
+- You can start an ASCII nyan cat in a new tab with the `:Nyancat` and `:Nyancat2` commands, courtesy of the [nyancat plugin][]
+- You can turn any text into ASCII art by marking it in visual mode and executing `:Figlet`, implemented by the [figlet plugin][].
+Requires the `figlet` command.
+- You can have vim speak a snippet of text outloud by marking it in visual mode and executing `:Speak`.
+The code is in [plugin/speak.vim][], originally by Onur Aslan, with a few tweaks by me.
+Requires an internet connection, `wget` and `mplayer`.

 ## Other

 - The file "[autoload/lib.vim][]" contains (mostly) general-purpose functions